SolarDor/roboger/readme.md

 # _Mr.
 Roboger's Neighborhood_

-#### _Webpage that takes input, runs through arrays/loops, and outputs messages given specific parameter, 21 August 2020_
+#### _Webpage that takes input, runs through arrays/loops, and outputs messages given specific parameters on numbers 1, 2, and 3 with exceptions for 13, 21,and 32 with priority given on a scale of importance.
+21 August 2020_

 #### By _**Cameron Will** <cellardoorsolar@aol.com>_